shasriva28/PD_Training/README.md

    In openlane flow, Horizontal metals (FP_IO_HMETAL) and Vertical metals (FP_IO_VMETAL) are 1 more than what is specified in the config file.

+**Floorplan**

-3. Ran the floorplan stage using command run_floorplan.
+1. Ran the floorplan stage using command run_floorplan.

    ![image](https://github.com/user-attachments/assets/ec4889e9-a19a-4c26-98d5-de75a8ebc21a)

-4. config.tcl inside the runs/latest_run will provide you the configuration taken by the flow.
+2. config.tcl inside the runs/latest_run will provide you the configuration taken by the flow.
 So, from this file, we can verify which config file switches got the highest priority.

       ![image](https://github.com/user-attachments/assets/3d514f4e-d223-4363-98c1-6f9ca3021517)